Started: May 2008

 Relaxing enough to use the bathroom was a struggle.
 She finished and washed her hands stopping to look at her reflection in the mirror.
 It felt like she was living some surreal nightmare.
 She thought of talking to him asking him what all of this is, but she really didn't want to.
 She wrestled with herself mentally and her anxiety worsened.
 She started to cry silently.
 She thought about escaping about trying the door across from the bathroom leading upstairs.

-Anton sat on the cot and waited for Teresa to get out.
+Anton sat on the cot and waited for Leah to get out.
 He finally saw the door open.
 She eyed the door from where he came from.
 She discreetly glanced at him.
-She had a feeling he wanted her to come back the bed.
 "Come here."
 He said barely above a whisper.
 She didn't want to.
 "Come here."
 He said lightly.
 She didn't want to go an inch closer to him.
 She had her eyes fixed on the floor and her side against the bathroom door.
 "Come here," he said darkly.

 She winced a bit and swallowed hard.
 A glimmer in her mind told her she should've went but now she was sure she didn't want to.
 He rose.
 Hearing the bed springs squeak she looked up.
 She gasped and put her hands up defensively.
 'Oh my god, he's going to kill me or worse.'

-She was tense as he grabbed her, pulling her to the bed and in one fluid movement he tripped her onto the mattress and sat down.
-His right hand still gripped her left wrist.
+She was tense as he grabbed her, pulling her to the bed.
+Tears formed in her eyes and in one fluid movement he tripped her onto the mattress and sat down.
 He took out a pair of hand cuffs.
 Her throat tightened, she looked up at him terrified.
 "Oh no, please don't."

 He looked at her.
 It was a strange look.
 Then he cuffed her left hand to one of the head board poles and folded his hands in his lap.
 Then he spoke; "It's still late, sleep."
-He gazed into the fire for a moment then walked out of the room, leaving her to an onslaught of emotion that only got worse.
+He gazed into the fire for a moment then walked out of the room.
+Everything had happened so fast her tears hadn't even had time to fall.
+But her relief when he left caused an onslaught of emotion that only got worse.

 'What's going on?
 Why, why does he want me?
 Ransom?
 If it was ransom then I should be ok.
 My mother will agree to any terms for this to be over.'
 She thought to calm herself.
 She wanted to ask but had wanted him to leave even more.
 He seemed content in not telling her anything and that was discouraging.